-Academy of Holy Angels (AHA) recognizes the benefits that exchange students or students who live and/or hold citizenship outside of the United States can bring to the school.
+Academy of Holy Angels (AHA) recognizes the benefits that study abroad students or students who live and/or hold citizenship outside of the United States can bring to the school.
 The school also recognizes the responsibility it has to create a positive experience for students who travel thousands of miles to attend AHA.
-To meet these objectives, AHA will adhere to the following policy when accepting exchange students.
+To meet these objectives, AHA will adhere to the following policy when accepting study abroad students.

-The Academy of Holy Angels will stringently follow all rules of the Minnesota State High School League (MSHSL) regarding all exchange students’ participation in MSHSL activities.
+The Academy of Holy Angels will stringently follow all rules of the Minnesota State High School League (MSHSL) regarding all study abroad students’ participation in MSHSL activities.

 A student who holds citizenship and/or residency in another country and who chooses to live with a local family (not his/her own parents or guardians) may apply for admission to AHA.
 In order to ensure adequate authority and supervision of the exchange student, one condition for acceptance is that the student’s parents/legal guardians must sign over legal guardianship to the local family while the student lives with them and attends AHA.

 All non-U.S. students must be in full compliance with the Student and Visitor Exchange Program (SEVP) and its Information System (SEVIS) requirements.

 Adopted by the AHA Board of Trustees May 22, 2006.

 If a student wants to transfer to a new school but remain eligible for participation in AHA varsity sports for one year following the transfer, the following stipulations must be met: